 The Corporation and Mr. Jason Mullins entered into a revised employment agreement, effective January 1, 2019, with respect to Mr. Mullins' appointment, for an indefinite term, as President and Chief Executive Officer of the Corporation.
 This agreement replaced Mr. Mullins' previous employment agreement that had become effective on April 2, 2018 related to his appointment to President and Chief Operating Officer as an intermediate step to his most recent appointment.
-The revised agreement provides for (i) an annual salary (as at January 1, 2019) of \$500,000 per annum (subject to annual review); (ii) Mr. Mullins to participate in the Corporation - Executive Compensation - Executive (Long-Term)"); (iv) a monthly car allowance of \$1,200; (v) reimbursement of the cost of additional life insurance valued at 1 times his base salary; and (vi) the ability to direct \$20,000 per annum in earnings toward contributions to Canadian charitable organizations.
+The revised agreement provides for (i) an annual salary (as at January 1, 2020) of \$500,000 per annum (subject to annual review); (ii) Mr. Mullins to participate in the Corporation's Annual Short-Term Incentive Plan with respect to the payment of an annual bonus (see - "Executive Compensation - Executive Compensation Elements - Annual Short-Term Bonus Incentive"); (iii) Mr. Mullins to participate in the Corporation's Equity-Based Incentive Plan (see - "Executive Compensation - Executive Compensation Elements - Equity-Based Incentive (Long-Term)"); (iv) a monthly car allowance of \$1,200; (v) reimbursement of the cost of additional life insurance valued at 1 times his base salary; and (vi) the ability to direct \$20,000 per annum in earnings toward contributions to Canadian charitable organizations.

 In the event of termination by the Corporation of Mr. Mullins' employment, other than for cause, he would be entitled to receive an amount equal to 1.5 times his annual base salary and bonus (bonus being calculated as the average of the bonus paid in the two years preceding the termination date) plus the pro-rata vesting of all option and share based awards on the scheduled vesting dates and in accordance with the applicable vesting criteria, plus a continuation of benefits for 18 months.
-The Corporation estimates that, assuming Mr. Mullins' employment was terminated on December 31, 2019 in such circumstances, the incremental payments and benefits would be approximately \$5,857,744.
+The Corporation estimates that, assuming Mr. Mullins' employment was terminated on December 31, 2020 in such circumstances, the incremental payments and benefits would be approximately \$10,985,411.

-In the event of a change of control, Mr. Mullins' unvested options immediately vest.
+In the event of a change of control1, Mr. Mullins' unvested options immediately vest.
 If, within a six month period immediately following a change in control, the Corporation terminates Mr. Mullins' employment without cause or unilaterally changes a fundamental term of Mr. Mullins' employment in a material and detrimental way, all unvested options and share based awards will immediately vest and he is entitled to receive his full base salary and benefits to the date of termination and a payment equal to 1.5 times the aggregate of his then annual salary and the bonus paid to him in the immediate prior year and continuation of benefits for the duration of such 18 months.
-The Corporation estimates that, assuming Mr. Mullins' employment was terminated on December 31, 2019 in such circumstances, the incremental payments and benefits would be approximately \$9,795,316.
+The Corporation estimates that, assuming Mr. Mullins' employment was terminated on December 31, 2020 in such circumstances, the incremental payments and benefits would be approximately \$15,392,050.